Skip to main content

 Recent Class Action Lawsuits

-Following the AARP’s victory against the EEOC, several class-action lawsuits have been filed against employers, alleging that their are coercive and violate the ADA and GINA.
+Following the AARP’s victory against the EEOC, several class-action lawsuits have been filed against employers, alleging that their wellness programs are coercive and violate the ADA and GINA.
 Two of the most prominent recent cases are:

 1. AARP Foundation v.
 Yale University ∞ In this 2019 lawsuit, the AARP Foundation sued Yale University on behalf of its union employees, challenging a wellness program that imposed a $1,300 annual penalty for non-participation.
 The lawsuit alleged that this penalty was so substantial, particularly for lower-wage employees, that it made the program involuntary.
 The case was ultimately settled, with Yale agreeing to modify its wellness program and provide compensation to affected employees.
 The settlement in this high-profile case has been seen as a significant victory for employees and has likely influenced how other employers structure their wellness programs.